wireless-broadband-alliance/WBA-FIDO-Collaboration/WORKFLOWS.md

 ### Environment

 The administrators of an environment are responsible for initial SCIM server, access point (AP) and RADIUS server setup and configuration.
-During this process the APs must be configured to beacon the RCOI used by the [OEM](#oem) when executing the FDO DI protocol.
+During this process the APs must be configured with the RCOI used by the [OEM](#oem) when executing the FDO DI protocol.

 The environment SHOULD be configured with an DMZ/Quarantine network that restricts the client communication to DNS and the FDO Owner Service.